-Chrissie Juliano, MPP, is the Director of the Big Cities Health Coalition at NACCHO.
-The BCHC is a forum for the leaders of America’s largest metropolitan health departments to exchange strategies and jointly address issues to promote and protect the health and safety of the 54 million people they serve.
+Chrissie Juliano, MPP, is the Executive Director of the Big Cities Health Coalition.
+BCHC is a forum for the leaders of America’s largest metropolitan health departments to exchange strategies and jointly address issues to promote and protect the health and safety of the more than 62 million people they serve.
 Ms. Juliano was the Deputy Director of BCHC from December, 2014 to June, 2015.

 Previously, Ms. Juliano worked on stakeholder outreach at the U.S. Food and Drug Administration’s Center for Tobacco Products and in policy development at the Trust for America’s Health.
 She holds a Masters of Public Policy from the University of Chicago’s Harris School and a Bachelor of Arts degree in Political Communication from the George Washington University School of Media and Public Affairs.